CyberClarence/indie-cms-api-client/README.md

 # IndieCMS API client

-IndieCMS API client is a TypeScript library for interacting with the IndieCMS API.
+IndieCMS API client is a TypeScript library for interacting with the API of the headless CMS [IndieCMS.io](https://indiecms.io).
 It provides a simple and intuitive interface for managing blog posts through the IndieCMS platform.

 ## Installation